cekmop-npu3/Perplexity/README.rst

 Usage
 -------------

-1. Create .env file in your project and paste in your token
+1. [OPTIONAL] Create .env file in your project and paste in your token

 .. code:: py

     TOKEN=eyJhbGciOiJkaXIiLCJlb...

-2. Create .py file and run it
+2. Create .py file and run it.
+It also can be used without token

 .. code:: py